 The Public Service Top-up enhances graduates' employability for fast-track entry processes within both the emergency services (police, fire service, ambulance, prison, and revenue and customs) and as Commissioned Officers in the military.
-You will develop invaluable skills in leadership. management, problem solving and other transferrable skills through studying this degree.
+You will develop invaluable skills in leadership. management, problem solving and other transferable skills through studying this degree.

-- From 2020, it will be compulsory for all new Police this course could offer a direct route into the police. - Lecturers and guest speakers - By completing the Top-up you will gain leadership and - race, religion and sexuality in a broader context for working within the public sector.
+- From 2020, it will be compulsory for all new Police Officers to have a degree and this course could offer a direct route into the police. - Lecturers and guest speakers - By completing the Top-up you will gain leadership and which is required for graduate